grammerjam/team-dreamteamjs/Project3A/P3 - README.md

 ________________________________

-3rd Project
+Project 3A

-Under your main folder, create a folder named /project3/ where your project 3 files will reside.
-Note: Add the provided Readme and Style Guide files under project3/
+Note: Add the provided Readme and Style Guide files under project3A/

 Exercise: